Badrinath

 Badrinath Temple Opening Date and Closing Date 2024

-Badrinath Kapat Opening Date 2024: This year Badrinath Temple will open on 12 May 2024, at 6 am in the morning.
+Badrinath Kapat Opening Date 2024: This year Badrinath Temple opened for darshan on 12 May 2024 at 6 am in the morning.
 Last year, the kapat of Shri Badrinath Temple were opened on 27 Apr 2023 at 7:10 am in the morning.
 An estimated 20,000 pilgrims visited Badrinath dham on the opening day.

 You can book your Badrinath Dham Yatra with us, visit our Char Dham Packages

-Badrinath Closing Date 2024: The portals of Shri Badrinath Temple will be closed on 06 Nov 2024.
+Badrinath Closing Date 2024: The portals of Shri Badrinath Temple will be closed on 17 Nov 2024 at 09:07 pm.
 With the closing of Badrinath Temple, the Char Dham Yatra 2024 will conclude.

 Badrinath is one of the most popular and visited religious towns of the Hindus located in the Chamoli district of Uttarakhand in India.
 The town of Badrinath lies between Nar and Naryana mountain ranges and in the shadow of the mighty Neelkantha peak.
 The several turquoise lakes, towering peaks, sacred ponds and water bodies make Badrinath a must visit place.